rust-lang/rust/text/0000-ipv6addr-octets.md

 representation of IPv6 addresses.
 Or they will use their alternative implementations of `Ipv6Addr`, fragmenting the ecosystem.

-`octets` could return a non-reference to avoid tying the interface to the internal representation.
-However, it seems unlikely that the internal representation would ever be anything besides a `[u8; 16]`.

 # Unresolved questions
 [unresolved]: #unresolved-questions

-Should `octets` return a reference?
-Pro: avoid a copy.
-Con: ties the interface to the internal representation, which is presently `[u8; 16]`.